nicofrm/groceryStore_API/readme.md

      - https://simple-grocery-store-api.glitch.me was saved in a variable {{baseUrl}}
 2. Based on API documentation we can see that parameters accepted by API are: category, results, available.
 3. JSON has a key-value format, like "firstName": "Nico".
 Where "firstName" is the key and "Nico" is the value.
+4. Difference between PATCH and PUT: PUT is used to replace an entire resource with the provided data, while PATCH is used to apply partial updates to a resource, only modifying the specified fields